MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-cannot-encrypt-issues.md

 ms.custom: bitlocker
 ---

-# BitLocker can't encrypt a drive: known issues
+# BitLocker cannot encrypt a drive: known issues

 This article describes common issues that prevent BitLocker from encrypting a drive.
 This article also provides guidance to address these issues.